 Once you’ve gathered data on your new email marketing campaigns, compare it to established benchmarks.
 G/O Digital states that emails with personalized messages had an open rate of 17.6 percent compared to those without personalization, which had only an 11.4 percent rate.
 How does this stack up against your own benchmarks?
 Test new methods, measure, and repeat what works to continually improve your email marketing response rates.

-If you’re looking for more help with your email marketing, contact TN Media in Nashville, Tennessee.
+If you’re looking for more help with your email marketing, contact USA TODAY NETWORK in Nashville, Tennessee.
 Our marketing experts love helping local businesses grow through effective, integrated strategies.

 Many small businesses have already discovered the power of email marketing.
 This tactic is effective because it allows companies to connect with customers at each stage of the buyer’s cycle.
 This strategy also offers an attractive return on investment, which is great for businesses with smaller budgets.
 On average, many businesses experience an ROI of about $44.25 for every dollar spent on email marketing.